raspberrypilearning/mission-space-lab-creator-guide/en/step_6.md

 title: "ZeroDivisionError when calculating the speed"
 ---

 You'll need to make sure that your program doesn't try to divide by zero when it tries to calculate the speed.
-This can happen when the image time fields field are rounded to the nearest second (such as the `datetime_digitized` fields used in the [Calculate the speed of the ISS using photos](https://projects.raspberrypi.org/en/projects/astropi-iss-speed) project).
+This can happen when the image time fields field are rounded to the nearest second (such as when using the `datetime_digitized` field as in the [Calculate the speed of the ISS using photos](https://projects.raspberrypi.org/en/projects/astropi-iss-speed) project).
 If your code takes two photos in less than one second, they might appear to have the same timestamp, which will cause a `ZeroDivisionError` and make your program crash.

 To stop this, you can add a `sleep` command to your code.
 This makes sure there is at least a one second gap between each photo: